 fedora-packages-static is a simpler, statically generated version of the old Fedora Packages app.

-packages-static is a collection of Python scripts that pulls repository metadata and compiles that into statically generated HTML files.
-It has a Docker container that runs packages-static every week and serves files via nginx.
-Because of this approach, packages search is handled by an external service such as Apache Solr or elasticsearch.
+packages-static is a collection of Python scripts that turns repository metadata into sqlite files and compiles that into statically generated HTML files.
+It has a Docker container that runs packages-static about every hour and regenerates files for packages that have changed.
+Because of this approach, packages search is handled by Apache Solr.
+Currently, there is a small uwsgi script on the packages-static container proxying requests between users and Solr.

 Phase I: